Miserlou/django-devsafe/README.md

 django-devsafe
 ==============

-Safely work with a production database in an insecure environment. ''django-devsafe'' scrambles sensitive user data so that you don't accidentally expose the private information of your users during testing.
+Safely work with a production database in an insecure environment. **django-devsafe** scrambles sensitive user data so that you don't accidentally expose the private information of your users during testing.

 Quick start
 -----------